-Before DAVID S. GERSON, BRADLEY T. KNOTT, PRISCILLA ANNE SCHWAB
+Before DAVID S. GERSON, WILLIE T.C.
+THOMAS, PRISCILLA ANNE SCHWAB

-The issue is whether appellant sustained an emotional condition, and resultant physiologic conditions, while in the performance of duty.
+The issue is whether appellant sustained an emotional condition while in the performance of duty.

 The Board has given careful consideration to the issue involved, the contentions of the parties on appeal and the entire case record.
-The Board finds that the decision of the hearing representative of the Office of Workers' Compensation Programs dated October 12, 1999 is in accordance with the facts and the law in this case and hereby adopts the findings and conclusions of the Office hearing representative.1
+The Board finds that the decision of the hearing representative of the Office of Workers' Compensation Programs dated October 22, 1999 is in accordance with the facts and the law in this case and hereby adopts the findings and conclusions of the Office hearing representative.1

-1 To establish that he sustained an emotional condition causally related to factors of his federal employment, appellant must submit: (1) factual evidence identifying and supporting employment factors or incidents alleged to have caused or contributed to his condition; (2) rationalized medical evidence establishing that he has an emotional condition or psychiatric disorder; and (3) rationalized medical opinion evidence establishing that his emotional condition is causally related to the identified compensable employment factors.
+1 To establish that she sustained an emotional condition causally related to factors of her federal employment, appellant must submit: (1) factual evidence identifying and supporting employment factors or incidents alleged to have caused or contributed to her condition; (2) rationalized medical evidence establishing that she has an emotional condition or psychiatric disorder; and (3) rationalized medical opinion evidence establishing that her emotional condition is causally related to the identified compensable employment factors.
 See Kathleen D. Walker, 42 ECAB 603 (1991).
 Unless a claimant establishes a compensable factor of employment, it is unnecessary to address the medical evidence of record.
 Garry M. Carlo, 47 ECAB 299, 305 (1996).

-The October 12, 1999 decision of the Office of Workers' Compensation Programs is hereby affirmed.
+The October 22, 1999 decision of the Office of Workers' Compensation Programs is hereby affirmed.

-Dated, Washington, DC July 18, 2001
+Dated, Washington, DC July 3, 2001